weaviateguru/vespaworkshop101/ecommerce_app/README.md

   - Run: `vespa query 'yql=select * from product where true'`
   - If empty: feeding failed or schema didn’t match

-- **Logstash feed is slow or failing**
-  - Check Logstash logs
-  - Confirm Vespa host/port in `logstash.conf`
-  - Confirm plugin installed correctly

-For generic Vespa deployment / CLI / Docker issues, reuse the troubleshooting section from Chapter 1.
+For generic Vespa deployment / CLI issues, reuse the troubleshooting section from Chapter 1.

 ---